-The integration of HAP VOC with VOC is a feature available in SMOKE for all inventory formats, including PTDAY (the format used for the ptfire and pttagfire sectors).
-The ability to use integration with the PTDAY format is used for the ptfire-rx and ptfire-wild sectors in the 2016 platform, but not for the pttagfire sector which does not include HAPs.
+The integration of HAPs with VOC is a feature available in SMOKE for all inventory formats, including PTDAY (the format used for the ptfire and ptagfire sectors).
+The ability to use integration with the PTDAY format is used for the ptfire-rx and ptfire-wild sectors in the 2016 platform, but not for the ptagfire sector which does not include HAPs.
 SMOKE allows the user to specify the particular HAPs to integrate via the INVTABLE.
 This is done by setting the "VOC or TOG component" field to "V" for all HAP pollutants chosen for integration.
-SMOKE allows the user to also choose the particular sources to integrate via the NHAPEXCLUDE file (which actually provides the sources to be excluded from integration18).
+SMOKE allows the user to also choose the particular sources to integrate via the NHAPEXCLUDE file (which actually provides the sources to be excluded from integration).
 For the "integrated" sources, SMOKE subtracts the "integrated" HAPs from the VOC (at the source level) to compute emissions for the new pollutant "NONHAPVOC."
-The user provides
+The user provides NONHAPVOC-to-NONHAPTOG factors and NONHAPTOG speciation profiles.
+SMOKE computes NONHAPTOG and then applies the speciation profiles to allocate the NONHAPTOG to the other air quality model VOC species not including the integrated HAPs.
+After determining if a sector is to be integrated, if all sources have the appropriate HAP emissions, then the sector is considered fully integrated and does not need a NHAPEXCLUDE file.
+If, on the other hand, certain sources do not have the necessary HAPs, then an NHAPEXCLUDE file must be provided based on the evaluation of each source's pollutant mix.
+The EPA considered CAP-HAP integration for all sectors in determining whether sectors would have full, no or partial integration (see Figure 3-2).
+For sectors with partial integration, all sources are integrated other than those that have either the sum of NBAFM > VOC or the sum of NBAFM = 0.